WebAssembly/binaryen/README.md

    performs emscripten-specific passes over it.
  * **wasm-ctor-eval**: A tool that can execute functions (or parts of functions) at compile time.
- * **binaryen.js**: A standalone JavaScript library that exposes Binaryen methods for [creating and optimizing WASM modules](https://github.com/WebAssembly/binaryen/blob/main/test/binaryen.js/hello-world.js).
+ * **binaryen.js**: A standalone JavaScript library that exposes Binaryen methods for [creating and optimizing Wasm modules](https://github.com/WebAssembly/binaryen/blob/main/test/binaryen.js/hello-world.js).
 For builds, see [binaryen.js on npm](https://www.npmjs.com/package/binaryen) (or download it directly from [github](https://raw.githubusercontent.com/AssemblyScript/binaryen.js/master/index.js), [rawgit](https://cdn.rawgit.com/AssemblyScript/binaryen.js/master/index.js), or [unpkg](https://unpkg.com/binaryen@latest/index.js)).

 Usage instructions for each are below.